FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Palo Alto homes from wildfire?

-How long does installation take for a Palo Alto property?
+What does home hardening include for a Palo Alto property?

 How many homes are in Palo Alto's fire hazard zone?